-No. Some subjects lend themselves well to online didactics.
-We feel strongly that clinical psychology isn’t one of them.
-Graduate training in clinical psychology should include active engagement with the material and lively discourse.
+The PsyD program currently includes one online course.
+All other courses are taught in-person.
+We believe that graduate training in clinical psychology should include active engagement with the material and lively discourse.
 In addition, the relationships student forge in the course of their graduate studies will serve them well in the form of future professional collaborations.
 In on-campus programs, students have more opportunity to learn from each other and to develop personal mentoring relationships with faculty.

 Is the Clinical Psy.D.
 Program accredited?

 California Northstate University is regionally accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges (WASC), 985 Atlantic Avenue, #100, Alameda, CA 94501, 510.748.9001.